-Lower Cape May Regional is a Project Lead the Way District offering programs in Environmental Sustainability, Engineering, Computer Science, and Biomedical Science at the High School.
-Lower Cape May Regional is preparing our students to work as responsible citizens and lifelong learners by providing both students and teachers with technology tools and skills necessary for student?directed learning.
+Lower Cape May Regional is a Project Lead the Way District offering programs in pre-engineering at the middle school, engineering and biomedical science at the high school, and computer science at both schools.
 Technology upgrades have created new opportunities for both students and teachers.
-A combination of personal computers, laptops, and 3-D Printers, provide diverse technology opportunities for our staff and students.
-Lower Cape May Regional models 21st century learning with students, including but not limited to: problem solving, information retrieval, strategy searching, research skills, critical and creative thinking skills, and continued lifelong learning skills.
+A combination of personal Chromebooks, laptops, and 3-D Printers, provide diverse technology opportunities for our staff and students.
+The Lower Cape May Regional schools model 21st century learning with students, including but not limited to: problem solving, information retrieval, strategy searching, research skills, and critical and creative thinking skills.